 Setting yourself apart from other consultants in your company also includes branding yourself.
 One of the most effective ways to do this is through a blog and original content.
 Write from your own unique perspective, be helpful, authentic and show your personality.
 Mix in some video content so your followers can get to know you and you’ll be on your way to climbing the social media pyramid.

 When a potential customer or team member does an online search they are looking for answers to specific questions about your product or your business opportunity.
 Put yourself in their shoes.
 What questions did you have before you started your business?
 Did you want to know how to get started, how to grow your business, how to set up a product display, or how to do a vendor event?
 Answer those questions on your blog.
-You’ll become known as a trusted source of information.
+You’ll become known as a leader and trusted source of information.
 People buy from people they know, like and trust.
 A blog has the potential to position you as a leader in your brand.
 For an example of a direct sales representative that’s doing this right, check out the blog of Betsy Dirks of DOTERRA, here.

 This goes hand in hand with answering questions.
 A blog offers the opportunity to provide support to potential customers and team members as well as current team members.
 It’s a way to communicate information and ideas to help your team grow.
 The more your potential team members see you supporting your current team, the more likely they will be to join with you.
 After all, you’re a great leader and they know they will be able to rely on you for support.